New Frontiers in Pharmacokinetics

 The human microbiome encodes at least one hundred-fold more genes than the human genome, and Professor Goodman’s team is on a quest to find out how these microbes and their genes impact drug metabolism, and vice versa.
 In one recent study,1 they looked at 76 different microbes that are prominent in the gut and their effect on 271 US Food and Drug Administration (FDA)-approved oral drugs, and for two thirds of the drugs, at least one gut microbe could significantly metabolize the drug.

 “What we have learned so far is that the capacity of gut microbes to metabolize drugs is much broader than we had anticipated,” said Goodman.
-“Then there's an added level of complexity, which is cases where two microbes metabolize the same drug, but in a different way.
+“Then there's an added level of complexity, for example in cases where two microbes metabolize the same drug, but in a different way.
 We're just scratching the surface of understanding of how these microbes are achieving this and, just as importantly, understanding in what circumstances this will matter in people.”

 With so many complicated drug–microbe interactions, Goodman is prioritizing answering basic questions to lay the building blocks of knowledge in this field in the same way that was done for liver metabolism over several decades.
 “At this point, we can't look at a drug and say this is how these microbes will metabolize the drug.
 Our approach is to try to identify the genes and the enzymes that these microbes are using, because we think these are going to be the informative biomarkers that predicts how a drug will be metabolized, rather than the microbe itself.”